kfmatovic716/CA-HOME-PRICE-PREDICTIONS---Final-Project/README.md

                 </ul>
                 <h4><strong>Assumptions</strong></h4>
                 <ul>
                     <li>We note that machine learning models do not perform with blank data points.
-These can occur because some MLS's began to report pricing after certain periods e.g. 2003.</li>
+These can occur because some MLS's began reporting pricing data at different periods.
+Through an examination of the data, we found that the majority of the MLS's reported results approximately 3 years prior to the current period and that became the basis for our selection window. </li>
-                    <li>To remove blanks, we assigned a blank cell a value equal to to value in the same zip code 12 months later.</li>
+                    <li>To remove any remaining blanks, we assigned a blank cell a value equal to to value in the same zip code 12 months later.</li>
                 </ul>
                 <h4><strong>Machine Learning Model Methodology</strong></h4>
                 <ul>